MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab2_Measures.md

 11. Select the **Run** button to complete your measure.

+12. If you encounter an error and need to choose your relationship path, select **eCommerce_Purchases > Customer.**

 ## Task 3 - Define Customer Attributes
 Customer Attributes are a single field per customer that reflects a score, value, or state for each customer.
 Examples are Lifetime Value and Total Sales.